 Our professional writing specialists provide consistent, sustained assistance to writers at every stage of the writing process.
 In addition, we furnish a safe space for writers to ask questions, brainstorm ideas, interpret assignments, and write/revise documents.

-Andrea is the Acting Director of WSIP.
+Andrea is the Director of WSIP.
 She has extensive experience as a teacher, tutor, editor, and writing consultant and has worked in WSIP for over 10 years.
 Andrea coordinates special projects for WSIP, including the Graduate Writing Institute, Young Writers Institute, and People of Color Writing Groups.
 Andrea received her PhD in Mexican American Studies.
 She is an adjunct professor in the UA Mexican American Studies Department, as well as a published researcher, essayist, and poet.

 After 25 years of working for her family-owned construction business, Tammy decided to try something new.
 She started at WSIP in 2013 and is passionate about the program.
 Tammy says, "I enjoy working with students from all over the world and feel especially gratified when they walk out with smiles on their faces.
 I am really enjoying my job here."